Why It Exists

 Pros of ClickHouse

-- Handles billions of rows with sub-second queries
+- Handles billions of rows with sub-second response times

 Cons of ClickHouse

-- Not designed for OLTP or point lookups
+- Not built for OLTP or point lookups.
+Do not try.

 - No full ACID transactions

-- Updates and deletes are expensive (async mutations)
+- Updates and deletes are expensive (async mutations under the hood)

 - Smaller ecosystem than PostgreSQL or Elasticsearch